RomoL2/RegVar/README.md

 12. whether the variant is predicted to be an eQTL (1 or 0 corresponds to yes or no)
 13. whether the variant is predited to be a GWAS variant (1 or 0 corresponds to yes or no)
 14. APA info: ensemble gene, strand, APA isoform number the variant falls in, total APA isoforms, and what region the variant falls in (common, single, partially-shared, or unique) separated by underscore
-15. poly A site info (is NA if not within 50NT of a poly A site)
+15. poly A site info (is empty if not within 50NT of a poly A site)